apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**New Hampshire is the latest sign of Donald Trump’s shrinking map**
+**Zelensky reshuffles cabinet at key moment in war and ahead of U.S. trip**

-You can read more about it [here](https://www.politico.com/news/2024/09/04/new-hampshire-donald-trump-shrinking-electoral-map-00177390).
+You can read more about it [here](https://www.washingtonpost.com/world/2024/09/04/ukraine-foreign-minister-resignation-dmytro-kuleba/).

 ## Requirements
 - Python 3.8